 Donor eggs are from the highest quality, since they have been donated by young, healthy women who do not suffer from any fertility problem.
 To be accepted as donors, they must undergo a series of thorough medical tests to ensure their optimum state of health.

 Bearing this in mind, it is only logical that IVF cycles using donor eggs usually present higher success rates than those cycles that are performed using the patient’s own eggs.

 The following statistical data should be taken into account when deciding to use donor eggs:

-- Recipient age: women over 40 have lower implantation rates, live birth rates, and clinical pregnancy rates.
+- Recipient’s age: Women over 40 have lower implantation rates, live birth rates, and clinical pregnancy rates.
 Subsequently, the miscarriage rate is higher.